 Using sous vide as a method of cookery also has other benefits such as lower fuel costs, less fumes and heat resulting in a better and cleaner working environment, reduced stress on staff and less use of cleaning materials.
 It also offers potential labour savings during busy periods, enhanced food safety regimes, precise and accurate cookery, less shrinkage of food and a lack of oxygen and loss of product to cooking oils and boiling water means food has a more concentrated flavour.

 Needless to say an excellent water bath will create a safe environment where chefs can drawer upon their know-how and inspiration to produce great food that is minimally processed and which posses superior sensory characteristics.
 A well calibrated immersion circulator/water bath is essential to do this.
 The FusionChef™ by Julabo brand of immersion circulators/water baths is ideal for the sous vide technique.
 Made by a worldwide manufacturer of high precision liquid control instruments, FusionChef’s equipment provides reliable performance, convenient operation and high temperature stability.
 Here are some of the benefits of FusionChef™ water baths depending on model:

 - Convenient operation

 - Best possible temperature control, e.g. set point, actual temperature and core temperature displays

 - Alarm triggers which warn of water loss as well as temperature intolerance (too high or too low)

 - Practical accessories.

-To learn more about our range of water baths you can either view our comparison of models table or you can read more about how our customers use sous vide in our testimonials section.
+To learn more about our range of water baths you can either book yourself on one of our training courses, view our comparison of models table or read more about how our customers use sous vide in our testimonials section.